apache/druid/docs/content/querying/sql.md

 [SegmentMetadata queries](segmentmetadataquery.html).
 Background metadata refreshing is triggered by segments entering and exiting the cluster, and can also be throttled through configuration.

 Druid exposes system information through special system tables.
-There are two such schemas available: Information Schema and System Schema
+There are two such schemas available: Information Schema and System Schema.
 Information schema provides details about table and column types.
 Sys schema provides information about Druid internals like segments/tasks/servers.

 ## INFORMATION SCHEMA